 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-Information was collated and used to inform quality assurance.
+Results from the last month's responses showed that 100% of the respondents were positive about the care and treatment they received at the practice.